La Jolla Outdoors Scene: 8 Activities for Different Adventure-seekers

 Private lessons cater to individuals and groups, including couples, friends and families.
 All Surf Diva instructors are trained to work with all ages and skill levels – even those competing or brand new to the sport.

 Depending on how much time everyone spends in the water, some vacationers need a land break.
 If that’s the case, try a bike or Segway tour.
 Biking ranks among the most popular La Jolla outdoors activities, with manual and electric options available.
 Many bike tours visit the coastline, Mt.
 Soledad and famous surf spots.

 Torrey Pines Golf Course was designed by course architect William P. Bell and completed by his son, William F. Bell.
-Players will find an impressive 7,607 yards complete with tight fairways, challenging drives, bunkers and lots of scenic views.
+Players find an impressive 7,607 yards complete with tight fairways, challenging drives, bunkers and scenic views.

 Hike a Rocky Trail